 In addition to the record provided by the Bedrock Business Utility, Transaction Endorser will keep at

 its normal place of business all information relating to Transaction Endorser’s Processing of Signed Data as described in the Endorser TOPs and in this DPA pursuant to Article 28(h) of the GDPR.
-Transaction Endorser will make such documents and all other information necessary to demonstrate compliance with its obligations in Article 28(h) of the GDPR available to the Bedrock Consortium upon request.
+Transaction Endorser will make such documents and all other information necessary to demonstrate compliance with its obligations in Article 28(h) of the GDPR available to the LFGN upon request.

 12. Limitation of Liability .

-Notwithstanding anything to the contrary in the BTEA, a party’s liability for breach of its obligations including any claims arising from this DPA or the Standard Contractual Clauses, will be limited as set forth below.
+Notwithstanding anything to the contrary in the TEA, a party’s liability for breach of its obligations including any claims arising from this DPA or the Standard Contractual Clauses, will be limited as set forth below.

-EXCEPT IN THE EVENT OF EITHER PARTY’S GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD, IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, EXEMPLARY, PUNITIVE, SPECIAL, OR OTHER CONSEQUENTIAL DAMAGES UNDER THIS DPA, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF PROGRAMS OR DATA, OR OTHERWISE, EVEN IF THE OTHER PARTY IS EXPRESSLY ADVISED OF THE POSSIBILITY OR LIKELIHOOD OF SUCH DAMAGES.
-EXCEPT IN THE EVENT OF EITHER PARTY’S GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD, IN NO EVENT SHALL EITHER PARTY’S LIABILITY UNDER THIS DPA EXCEED $250,000 USD IN THE AGGREGATE.
-IN THE EVENT OF EITHER PARTY’S GROSS NEGLIGENCE, SUCH PARTY’S LIABILITY UNDER THIS DPA SHALL NOT EXCEED $500,000 USD IN THE AGGREGATE.
-IN THE EVENT OF EITHER PARTY’S WILFUL MISCONDUCT OR FRAUD, THERE SHALL BE NO DOLLAR CAP ON SUCH PARTY’S LIABILITY UNDER THIS DPA.
+EXCEPT IN THE EVENT OF EITHER PARTY'S GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD AND EXCEPT, WITH RESPECT TO STEWARD'S LIABILITY, FOR STEWARD'S INDEMNIFICATION OBLIGATIONS UNDER THIS AGREEMENT, IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, EXEMPLARY, PUNITIVE, SPECIAL, OR OTHER CONSEQUENTIAL DAMAGES UNDER THIS AGREEMENT, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF PROGRAMS OR DATA, OR OTHERWISE, EVEN IF THE OTHER PARTY IS EXPRESSLY ADVISED OF THE POSSIBILITY OR LIKELIHOOD OF SUCH DAMAGES.
+Clauses.

+EXCEPT IN THE EVENT OF GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD OR AS PROVIDED BY LAW , IN NO EVENT WILL LFGN BE LIABLE FOR ANY AMOUNTS UNDER THIS AGREEMENT.

 However, in the event of any conflict between the Standard Contractual Clauses and this Section 12, the Standard Contractual Clauses will prevail but only with respect to claims arising from the Standard Contractual Clauses.

-As the Bedrock Consortium is entering into this DPA on behalf of itself and the Transaction Authors, the Bedrock Consortium will secure a Transaction Author’s consent to the limitation of liability set forth in this Section 12 through the Transaction Author Agreement.
+As the LFGN is entering into this DPA on behalf of itself and the Transaction Authors, the LFGN will secure a Transaction Author’s consent to the limitation of liability set forth in this Section 12 through the Transaction Author Agreement.
 Therefore, a Transaction Author will be considered a “party” as used in this Section 12 for the purpose of interpreting this limitation of liability.

 Without prejudice to Art.
 82 of GDPR and for the avoidance of doubt, no controller will be jointly and severally liable with any other controller to Transaction Endorser or vice versa.

 13. Assistance .

-The Bedrock Consortium will make a written request for any assistance referred to in this DPA.
-Transaction Endorser and the Bedrock Consortium will mutually agree in writing to a reasonable
+The LFGN will make a written request for any assistance referred to in this DPA.
+Transaction Endorser and the LFGN will mutually agree in writing to a reasonable

 charge for Transaction Endorser to perform such assistance or an Additional Instruction.
 If the